When life gives you lemons, make Avgolemono Soup!

 Try this easy recipe

-This recipe is hearty and packed with protein.
-I love using succulent chicken thighs instead of traditional shredded chicken breasts, which tend to dry out and get chewy in the soup.
-If you’re playing the long game, you can start by making your chicken broth from scratch, slowly simmering a whole chicken with aromatics for hours, and using the chicken from that in the soup; then adding the avgolemono sauce like I do here.
+If you’re playing the long game, you can start by making your chicken broth from scratch, slowly simmering a whole chicken with aromatics for about two hours, and using the chicken from that in the soup; then adding the avgolemono sauce like I do here.
 This is how my yiayia used to do it and the payoff is worth it.

 Working with the avgolemono sauce

 Add more lemon to taste.
-I also like my avgolemono with a lot of cracked black pepper and some chopped fresh dill.
+I also like my avgolemono soup with a lot of cracked black pepper and some chopped fresh dill.

 Ingredients

-- 2 quarts low sodium chicken broth
+- 2 quarts chicken broth

 - 5 eggs